When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 How Well Does PureVPN Work on Desktop Platforms?

-The next tab is where you'll discover other products and services that you can get with PureVPN.
-These include PureKeep (a password manager), PurePrivacy (social media privacy tool), PureEncrypt (for secure file encryption), and Family Plan (extends coverage to other family members).
+You'll also discover other products and services that you can get with PureVPN.
+These include 'PureKeep' (a password manager) and 'Family Plan' (which extends coverage to other family members).

 - Split Tunneling: Lastly, this tab allows you to control your Internet connection for individual apps.
-You can choose which apps exclusively use the VPN connection.
+You can choose which apps will exclusively use the VPN connection.

 How Well Does PureVPN Work on Mobile Platforms?

-What sets PureVPN apart is its Quantum-Resistant Servers, boasting encryption keys crafted through a proven quantum process for the utmost security and privacy assurance.
+What sets PureVPN apart is its 'Quantum-Resistant' servers, boasting encryption keys crafted through a proven quantum process for the utmost security and privacy assurance.

 - Connection Protocol: Handpick your preferred protocols or trust the app to automatically enable the best one for you.